boramalper/boolexman/README.md

 Navigate to the directory you cloned __boolexman__ to, and execute `cabal test`.

-Beware that some of the tests might (very likely indeed) timeout -due to some performance problems I intend to address in an unforeseeable future- __NONE__ of the tests should fail.
+Beware that some of the tests might (very likely indeed) timeout -due to some performance problems I intend to address in an unforeseeable future- __none__ of the tests should fail.

-If you intend to contribute to __boolexman__, contact me -Bora M. Alper- at
+If you intend to contribute to __boolexman__, contact me at
 <bora@boramalper.org>.

 ## Quick Manual